13 Ways Your Phone is Ruining Your Health

-The Remedy Rx: "A great way to limit this would be to use headphones or the speakerphone option instead of pressing the phone directly up against your face," says Michon.
+The Rx: "A great way to limit this would be to use headphones or the speakerphone option instead of pressing the phone directly up against your face," says Michon.
 "If don't have headphones and are forced to use your cellphone the old-fashioned way, clean your face as soon as you get home or once you're done with your call."

 They Hurt Your Eyesight